Iceland has reopened the country’s borders to tourists from June 15, 2020.

 When Iceland first opened in June, passengers arriving into Iceland had a choice: They either choose to be tested for Covid upon arrival (15000 ISK/ $110 USD) or to go into quarantine for two weeks.

-Now, as of August 19, all arriving passengers must choose between: a 14-day quarantine -or- a double testing procedure along with a quarantine for 5-6 days.
+Now, as of Feb 19, 2021, all arriving passengers must take a test before entering Iceland in addition to a double testing procedure along with quarantine for 5-6 days.

 Double Border-Screening Procedure